humerbenjamin/humerbenjamin.github.io/resume.md

 * Implementation of continuous integration testing for sample data sets in CDMSBats, for verifying the outputs of new releases

 ## Summer Research Assistant: ESROP Fellowship
-University of Toronto Division of Engineering Science
+University of Toronto Division of Engineering Science (Toronto, ON.)
 * Building test cases to validate the new software package for the SuperCDMS Project in C, C++, and Python
 * Working online in a team research setting with collaboration across North America